-In 2016, the Executive Director dismissed 130 complaints under Colo.
-RJD 13(b) during the preliminary evaluation phase.
+In accordance with Colo.
+RJD 13(c), the Executive Director dismissed 123 of the 154 complaints or RFEs received in 2017 during preliminary proceedings.
 While the Commission is provided with copies of the Executive Director's dismissal letters for discussion at its next meeting, it also receives requests for reconsideration of dismissal from complainants.
-Three such requests were evaluated and the dismissals affirmed.
+Four such requests were evaluated and the dismissals affirmed.

-Through its December 2016 meeting, the Commission had considered 24 complaints referred to it by the Executive Director, including three complaints carried over from 2015.
-After further investigation, the Commission dismissed 17 of these 24 complaints because they did not include evidence of misconduct that would satisfy the preponderance of the evidence standard in Colo.
+Through its December 2017 meeting, the Commission had considered 18 complaints referred to it by the Executive Director, including two complaints carried over from 2016.
+After further investigation, the Commission dismissed 15 of these 18 complaints because they did not include evidence of misconduct that would satisfy the preponderance of the evidence standard in Colo.
 RJD 16(c); involved issues under the jurisdiction of the appellate courts; or were directed at the conduct of persons other than judges.
+Fifteen Complaints/RFEs were carried over to 2018.